sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 Just as Jesus received authority from the Father, He gave authority to His disciples to be witnesses for Him

 > And he called the twelve together and gave them power and authority over all demons and to cure diseases, and he sent them out to proclaim the kingdom of God and to heal.
 (Luke 9:1-2 ESV)

+A Google image search on "In Jesus Name"

 Looking at how the phrase "in the name of Jesus" is used in Acts, we see examples of the disciples doing exactly these things: